Impulses to grow

 Taking responsibility instead of shifting blame

-Accountability means taking ownership for outcomes, not just tasks.
+Accountability means owning outcomes - not just tasks.

-It’s the ability to say, “This is mine to improve,” even when circumstances are complex.
+It’s the ability to say: “This part is mine to improve.” even when circumstances are complex or imperfect.

-When teams move away from blame and towards shared responsibility, trust deepens and collaboration strengthens.
+When teams move from blame toward shared responsibility, collaboration strengthens, trust grows, and impact becomes visible.

-Leaders model accountability not by having all the answers, but by creating clarity, inviting feedback and owning their impact.
+Leaders model accountability not by having all the answers but by creating clarity, inviting feedback, and owning how their actions affect others.

 Team learning